mzuther/StempelWerk/README.md

 a case you can simply use StempelWerk without the `--only-modified` argument._

-### Command line argument `--quiet`
+### Command line argument `--ultraquiet` and `--quiet`

-Adding this command line argument will display less information.
+Adding one of these command line arguments will display less information.
 Great when working on slow consoles / VMs.

 ### Command line argument `--verbose`